Floodplain Management

 Managing Flooding

 Council develops and implements Floodplain Risk Management Plans which provide a range of measures to reduce the impact of flooding.
-This work is guided by the Floodplain Development Manual (2005).
+This work is guided by the Floodplain Risk Management Manual (2023).
 Creating a Floodplain Risk Management Plan involves a number of stages.

 The objective of the Flood Study is to identify the nature and extent of flooding within a catchment.
-Being aware of the flooding potential in a catchment and identified defined reposnses, reduces the risk to life and property during flood events.
+Being aware of the flooding potential in a catchment and identified responses, reduces the risk to life and property during flood events.

 The objective of Floodplain Risk Management Plans is to identify the existing flood environment and recommend specific measures to manage the impact of flooding.
 Flood behaviour, evacuation issues and site access are all taken into consideration.